1jour1vin

 Wine rated (2023 guide) 94/100

-Very fragrant with aromas of cherry, hazelnut, and chocolate that linger in a medium-bodied wine with very fine tannins and a fresh, vibrant finish.
+Highly aromatic with notes of cherry, hazelnut, and chocolate that carry through to a medium-bodied palate, featuring very fine tannins and a fresh, vibrant finish.
 Lively and crisp.
-Figeac's second wine.
-Notes of orange peel and graphite on the finish.
+Figeac’s second wine.
+Hints of orange peel and graphite on the finish.
 A blend of 71% Merlot, 19% Cabernet Franc, and 10% Cabernet Sauvignon.
-Ready to drink or keep.
+Drink now or cellar.

 Jeb Dunnuck